OPRAH'S DEAD SON

 Chapter Thirty-eight

 They're on a dirt path in the woods.
-Her feet shuffle through blazing leaves, ploughing them into furrows at either side of each of her newish fuchsia Nike's.
-His right arm's around her shoulders, resting over the hooded, blue and orange Boise State Broncos sweatshirt she's got on along with a pair of gray Ole Miss sweat pants.
+Her feet shuffle through blazing leaves, plowing them into furrows at either side of each of her newish fuchsia Nike's.
+His right arm's around her shoulders, resting under her hair and over the hooded, blue and orange Boise State Broncos sweatshirt she's got on along with a pair of gray Ole Miss sweat pants.
 He's hugging her close to him.
 Her arm's around his waist, under a frayed, fleece-lined Levi's jacket.
 Their ankles get tangled.
-They keep each other from falling.
+They keep each other from falling, like a couple of drunk songsters off on a spree.

-A buck stands still but for breathing among maple trees, staring toward a doe and a mostly-grown fawn on the other side of the path.
+A buck stands still but for breathing among orange and yellow and red maple leaves on mostly bare trees, staring toward a doe and a mostly-grown fawn on the other side of the path.
 Giselle sees the buck's breath.
 She sees her own breath.
 She sees Abraham's breath.
 She sees Isaac's breath.
-He's toddling ahead of them in a new pair of denim bib-overalls and khaki Keds for kids his grandmother brought from Chicago, picking up leaves and letting them go again like colorful kites with no strings.
-He chases one of the leaves but only for a few seconds, then picks up another leaf, looks at it, traces the main vein leading from its stem with his finger, gets bored, holds it up, lets it go and chases it for a second or two.
+He's toddling ahead of them in a new pair of blue denim bib-overalls and khaki Keds for kids his grandmother brought with her down from Chicago, picking up leaves and letting them go again like colorful kites with no strings.
+He chases one of the leaves but only briefly, then picks up another leaf, looks at it, traces the main vein leading from its stem with his finger, holds the leaf up against the sky, lets it go and chases it as it rocks through the air.
 The poor kid seems to have inherited Giselle's attention span, but he's got his dad's healthy head of thick black hair with pretty amber highlights shimmering in the Tennessee sun.
-He also seems to have inherited his Grandma Oprah's big butt, but that could just be the bulge the diaper's making.
-God, he's cute—waddling after a rollicking leaf!
-Nothing could be more beautiful than the family she's become; nobody could be happier than she is right now.
-Her own hair is tickling Abraham's nose, getting in the way of his long eyelashes when he blinks.
-He likes her hair tickling his nose and getting in the way of his eyelashes, she knows.
+He also seems to have inherited his Grandma Oprah's big butt, but that could just be the Huggies Pull-Ups he's got on under his overalls.
+God, he's adorable—waddling after a rollicking leaf!
+Nothing could be more beautiful than the family she's become; nobody could be happier than she is right this very minute.
+Her hair is tickling Abraham's nose, getting in the way of his long eyelashes when he blinks.
+He likes her hair tickling his nose, she knows.

 "So, this is all just one big fat dream, right?"